DISCLOSURE: Sourced from Russian government funded media

-The latter objective has acquired even more significance in the awake of the widening gulf between the US and Turkey and the latter’s perceptible shift towards Russia to offset the imbalance it is facing within NATO.
-For the US, therefore, maintaining military presence in Syria, and providing support to the Syrian regions, popularly called Rojava, under Kurdish control, has tangible geo-political advantages.
-Hence, Biden’s recent reassurance to the Kurds that the US will not “leave” them by withdrawing from Syrian in the same chaotic and irresponsible manner it withdrew from Afghanistan in August 2021.
+The latter objective has acquired even more significance in the wake of the widening gulf between the US and Turkey and the latter’s perceptible shift towards Russia to offset the imbalance it is facing within NATO.
+For the US, therefore, maintaining a military presence in Syria, and providing support to the Syrian regions, popularly called Rojava, under Kurdish control, has tangible geopolitical advantages.
+Hence, Biden’s recent reassurance to the Kurds that the US will not “leave” them by withdrawing from Syria in the same chaotic and irresponsible manner it withdrew from Afghanistan in August 2021.

 Last month, the White House sent General Frank McKenzie, head of US Central Command, to eastern Syria to give “personal assurance” to the Kurdish leaders about continuing US support even after the US withdrawal from elsewhere in the Middle East or Afghanistan.
 Therefore, even though Joe Biden, during his furious election campaign, did promise to end the US’ ‘endless wars’, he has apparently decided to continue this war in Syria.